google/generative-ai-docs/demos/palm/web/list-it/README.md

 ![List It demo gif](https://storage.googleapis.com/experiments-uploads/list-it/list-it.gif)

-This demo is an example of how you can use the PaLM API to build AI-enabled applications that leverage Google’s state of the art large language models (LLMs).
+This demo is an example of how you can use the PaLM API to build applications that leverage Google’s state of the art large language models (LLMs).

 The PaLM API consists of two APIs, each with a distinct method for generating content: